maikvandergaag/msft-extensions/azuredevops/powerbiactions/readme.md

 * New Database: The database value for the new connection.
 * Old Url: The URL value that is specified in the existing connection.
 * New Url: The URL value for the new connection.

+## Output

+During the execution of the task different values will be placed inside variables:

+* PowerBIActions.ReportId: The report Id of the uploaded report (only supported when uploading one report).
+* PowerBIActions.WorkspaceId: The Id of the workspace.

 ## Documentation